Moopilla Thamizhe Thaaye Song Full Video on Maajja | AR Rahman

-Moopilla Thamizhe Thaaye Track Full Video On-line: It’s the newest Tamil album track composed, sung, and carried out by oscar-winning music director AR Rahman.
-The track was launched on the Maajja youtube channel which was initiated by AR Rahman himself for the unbiased music artists.
-Directed by Amith Krishnan, the teaser video of Moopilla Thamizhe Thaaye Track was launched on the event of Tamil New 12 months 2021.
-It appears the track is a theme of optimism and praises the Tamil language.
+Moopilla Thamizhe Thaaye Music Full Video On-line: It’s the newest Tamil album music composed, sung, and carried out by oscar-winning music director AR Rahman.
+The music was launched on the Maajja youtube channel which was initiated by AR Rahman himself for the unbiased music artists.
+Directed by Amith Krishnan, the teaser video of Moopilla Thamizhe Thaaye Music was launched on the event of Tamil New Yr 2021.
+It appears the music is a theme of optimism and praises the Tamil language.

-It’s the second track of Maajja after the enormously succeeded track “Get pleasure from Enjaami“.
-The track was composed by Santhosh Narayanan and sung by Dhee and Therukuram Arivu.
-As of April 2017, Cuckoo Cuckoo Get pleasure from Enjami track hits greater than 147 Million views on youtube.
+It’s the second music of Maajja after the enormously succeeded music “Take pleasure in Enjaami“.
+The music was composed by Santhosh Narayanan and sung by Dhee and Therukuram Arivu.
+As of April 2017, Cuckoo Cuckoo Take pleasure in Enjami music hits greater than 147 Million views on youtube.

-Right here is the lyrics of AR Rahman’s Maajja track Moopilla Thamizhe Thaaye,
+Right here is the lyrics of AR Rahman’s Maajja music Moopilla Thamizhe Thaaye,

 “Puyal thandiya vidiyal